 The path to the image or image sequence to be denoised.

-Set the beauty output file path.
+Set the denoised output file path.
 The output file will include the denoised layers with the same names as the original layers.
-For each file, a new one is saved, for example, postfixed by '_Noice_Output' (the denoised images).
+For each file, a new one is saved, postfixed by '_denoised' (the denoised images).

 Note that the file output size differs from the input files because only the main RGBA layers are saved (without the auxiliary AOVs).

 Choose to render the complete Sequence, a single frame or a frame range (e.g. 1 to 10).

 Complete sequence: Denoise all frames of the given image sequence.